Everybody needs to eat, so demand for food — especially good food — will never go away. This helps explain why the food industrycontinue ...

 Global pizza chain Domino’s is renowned for its USP: “Hot pizza in 30 minutes or less, guaranteed.”
 Signature USPs for your catering business could be:

-You may not like to network or use personal connections for business gain.
-But your personal and professional networks likely offer considerable untapped business potential.
+You may not like to network or use personal connections for business gain but your personal and professional networks likely offer considerable untapped business potential.
 Maybe that Facebook friend you met in college is now running a catering business, or a LinkedIn contact of yours is connected to dozens of potential clients.
 Maybe your cousin or neighbor has been working in a catering company for years and can offer invaluable insight and industry connections.

 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in catering.
 You’ll probably generate new customers or find companies with which you could establish a partnership.
 Online businesses might also consider affiliate marketing as a way to build relationships with potential partners and boost business.

-You may not need to hire any employees if you are starting with a small catering firm run out of your kitchen.
+You may not need to hire any employees if you are starting with a small catering firm that’s run out of your kitchen.
 But as your business grows, you will likely need full-time employees to fill various job roles, such as:

 Your business may at some point need to hire all of these positions, or just one or two of them, depending on the size and needs of your business.
 You might also hire multiple workers for a single role or a single worker for multiple roles, again depending on need.